wiiznokes/LibreFanControl/README.md

 - [ ] Use strongly type resources, maybe Kotlin dataframe
 - [ ] Add workflow to the project (CI/CD, ect...)
 - [ ] Support Nvidia GPU
+- [ ] Add a program to automatically bind control with his fan (may change the architecture so I will do it later)
 - [ ] Support Linux
 - [ ] UI
   - [ ] Implement settings (info, help, launch at start up)
+  - [ ] Implement controls just like the rest of the app
   - [ ] Add graph behavior (abscissa -> temp, ordinate -> fan speed)
   - [ ] Add animations
 - [ ] Add tests